Nexell/SDLE/README.md

 Enjoy, The SDLE team

 # Quick Start
-If you meet the all following cases, you don't need to follow the all "step by step" instruction.
+If you meet the all following conditions, you don't need to follow the all "step by step" instruction.
 * You are already able to run Gran Turismo 4 on 64bit Windows system
 * Your PCSX2 is in the "C:\Program Files (x86)\PCSX2 1.4.0" folder,
 * You aleady have Visual Studio Community 2015